TRIP-Lab/itinerum-tripkit/docs/usage/objects.rst

 Trip
 ----
-The :py:class:`Trip` object provides the representation of a user's trip with some inferred properties about it.
+The :py:class:`tripkit.models.Trip` object provides the representation of a user's trip with some inferred properties about it.

 ..  autoclass:: tripkit.models.Trip